lancsunise/stayathome/02_coding.md

 ## More Challenges

 This is just a small subset of challenges.
 Let's say for one week of fun.
 You can find many more on the websites provided in the Introduction and work on them at your own pace.
 P.s.
 If you come across interesting ones, share them on Moodle.
-If you've had enough of this type of exercises, then perhaps you find some interesting readings in the next chapter.
+If you've had enough of this type of exercises, then perhaps you will find some interesting readings in the next chapter.